NorTK/ERP/containers/quadlets/odoo/rootless/README.rst

 TODO
 ====

-Add instructions for using a norma Postgres server
+Add instructions for using a normal Postgres server